bdjjo/aagi-2026-central-africa-analysis/README.md

 ## Suggested future data release

-To make the index fully reproducible, a future release should include the six completed country workbooks (or a normalised indicator-level file), unrounded scores, the exact composite formula, evidence dates, explicit missingness flags, and a field that separates *governance status* from *evidence status*.
+To make the index fully reproducible, a future release will include the six completed country workbooks (or a normalised indicator-level file), unrounded scores, the exact composite formula, evidence dates, explicit missingness flags, and a field that separates *governance status* from *evidence status*.

-## Publish the display page (GitHub Pages)
+## Publish the display page

 This repository ships a self-contained landing page (`index.html`) plus a `.nojekyll` marker so GitHub serves the `figures/` folder verbatim.
-After pushing the repo, enable Pages in **Settings → Pages → Build and deployment → Source:
-Deploy from a branch → Branch: `main` / `/ (root)`**.
-Within a minute the site is live at `https://<username>.github.io/<repo-name>/`, showing the executive summary, headline statistics, and all nine figures.
-No build step is required.

 ## Citation